AndrewKovalenko/generator-amg/README.md

 ├── .jshintrc
 └── .gitignore
 ```

+#### Why do you need it?

+If you don't want to spend time on creating infrastructure of your front-end application but want to concentrate on development of domain features, this tool will do almost all routine work for you.

+##### Features

+* generates good-structured application
+* provides configurations for grunt tasks to *build* and *run* generated application "from the box"
+* provides *debug* and *release* mode of building/running
+* provides generator to automaticaly add controller/directive/factory and so on to your app
+* automatically updates dependencies for new controllers/directives/factories etc.
+* provides messaging-bus to comunicate between different modules of your application
+* provides configuration for testing framework and working examples of unot-tests

 #### How to use?

 1. Install [yeoman](http://yeoman.io/) `$ npm install -g yo`
 2. Install *amg* `$ npm install -g generator-amg`
-2. Create directory for your angular application `mkdir someApp`
+3. Create directory for your angular application `mkdir someApp`
-2. Create amg application `cd someApp && yo amg`
+4. Create amg application `cd someApp && yo amg`
-3. Enter application name
+5. Enter application name

+**Done!!!** Now you can run your app using `grunt run`.
+If you want to add *controller, factory, directive etc.* to your app,
+use `yo amg:add *<controller, directive, factory, ...>* *<name>*`.

+*Example:*
-To add new controller type in console `yo amg:add controller some`
+`yo amg:add controller home` will generate new file `sources/js/controllers/home-controller.js`
-and just start writing your code in js/controllers/some-controller.js

-`yo amg:remove controller some` allows you to delete your exsisting controller.
+and add *requirejs* dependency for it to `sources/js/controllers-module.js`.

+`yo amg:remove controller home` will remove *home-controller.js* and it's dependency on
+`sources/js/controllers-module.js`.

 `grunt run` command allows you to run your application.
-If you want to run optimized version of your application, use `grunt run --release`.
+If you want to run optimized version of your application(bundled and uglified), use `grunt run --release`.

 To run unit-tests use `karma start tests/unit-tests/karma-config.js`